crazoter/My-Docs/docs/manga_reviews.md

 ## Series that I currently follow:

-While I am usually reading new manga, these are the series that I currently follow.
+I don't have an active schedule for reading manga / manhwa nowadays and I have a preference to binge manga / manhwa, so this list may not be updated often (if at all!).
+Regardless, these are the series that I currently interested in.

 **Irregular**
 * Leveling Up by only Eating
 * Peerless Dad
-* Kitsune Spirit
 * Chitra
+* Secretly Cultivate For A Thousand Years
+* Welcome to Dungeon Hotel

 **Monthlies**
 * Wotakoi